 Next, we check the $L$ dependence of the EE$(T,p)$.
 We plot the numerical data of EE versus system size $L$ and the fitted straight line.
 This comparison is plotted in Fig. \ref{fig:EE_L} for different temperatures and probabilities.
-Beside the slopes of the fit, sum of squared residuals of the least squares fits are also denoted; since they have very small values, we can conclude that the straight fitted lines are fitted the numerical data very well.
-As a double check, we also fit the logarithm of the EE versus logarithm of the system size with a straight line, and we find that the slope is very close to $1$ (see Fig. \ref{fig:logEE_logL}).
-Thus, we conclude that $EE \propto L $, i.e. EE has power-law behavior with respect to system size $L$.
+The sum of squared residuals of the least squares fits are also denoted; since they have very small values, we can conclude that the straight-fitted lines are fitted the numerical data very well.
+As a double check, we also fit the logarithm of the EE versus the logarithm of the system size with a straight line, and we find that the slope is very close to $1$ (see Fig. \ref{fig:logEE_logL}).
+Thus, we conclude that $EE \propto L $, i.e., the EE has power-law behavior for system size $L$.

 Now that we know the system size dependence is a power-law with power $1$, we write EE$=a(T,p) L+c$ (we add the y-intercept $c$ to be determined with numerical calculations) and study the behavior of coefficient $a$ and $c$ as a function of temperature $T$ and probability $p$.
-One way to do it, is to fit the data of EE versus $L$ with a straight line and obtain numerically the slope and the y-intercept of the fitted line.
+One way to do this, is to fit the data of EE versus $L$ with a straight line and obtain the slope and the y-intercept of the fitted line numerically.
 The results of these calculations are plotted in Figs. \ref{fig:a} and \ref{fig:c}.
-From the behavior of $a$ versus probability, we can see that it is symmetric about $p=1/2$, which is consistent with the analytical result of Eq. (\ref{EEpt}) (see left panel of Fig. \ref{fig:a}).
+From the behavior of $a$ versus probability, we can see that it is symmetric about $p=1/2$, consistent with the analytical result of Eq. (\ref{EEpt}) (see left panel of Fig. \ref{fig:a}).